jake-knerr/jakes-dictionary/src/dictionary.md

 stores the color information for one of the primary color components of a particular color model.

 For example, the RGB color model has three separate color channels: one for red, one for green, and one for blue.

+#### Command and Query Responsibility Segregation (CQRS)

+a pattern that uses commands as instructions to perform a task and queries to perform read-only operations that do not affect state or cause side effects.

 #### Common Law Feature